 Some kids had fancy posters of Walter Payton and Jerry Rice hanging on their walls as a kid.
 Rick used to cut out pictures of Browns’ defensive linemen from the newspaper and tape them to his.
-That will probably tell you more about him than anything else a Bio ever could.
+That will probably tell you more about him than anything else a bio ever could.
 Rick is originally from Akron, Ohio.
-He grew up memorizing stats for names like Sipe, Byner, Kosar, Swindell, Tabler, Carter, Price, Daugherty, Nance etc. Every friday night he went to a high school game.
+He grew up memorizing stats for names such as Sipe, Byner, Kosar, Swindell, Tabler, Carter, Price, Daugherty, Nance, etc. Every Friday night he went to a high school game.
 Every Saturday afternoon was Ohio State football.
 The Browns ruled Sunday.
-During the winter when there was no football to watch, he cut his teeth on a crappy Cavs team that eventually gave the Bulls a run for their money.
+During the winter, when there was no football to watch, he cut his teeth on a crappy Cavs team that eventually gave the Bulls a run for their money.
 The Indians were a summer fling until the Browns were kidnapped in the middle of the night.
-Then they were the only game in town.
-And he learned how exciting the whole baseball season could be.
+Then the Indians were the only game in town, and he learned how exciting the whole baseball season could be.

-In March of 2010, Scott was voted “Ohio’s Best Sports Blogger” by FOX Sports Ohio, the flagship television network for the Cleveland Cavaliers.
-His work has been featured on FoxSports.com, Yahoo!
-Sports, SI.com and various other blogs throughout the Intrawebs.
+In March 2010, Scott was voted “Ohio’s Best Sports Blogger” by FOX Sports Ohio, the flagship television network for the Cleveland Cavaliers.
+His work has been featured on Cleveland.com, FoxSports.com, SBNation, ESPN.com, Yahoo!
+Sports, SI.com and various other sites throughout the Intrawebs.

-Andrew’s first memories of sports include debacles such as The Drive, The Fumble, and The Shot.
-Later memories include The Jose Mesa, multiple crushing loses to Michigan, the 1998 Michigan State game, the Modell Move, the 1999 AL Divisional Series loss to Boston, the 1995 World Series spanking, the 2007 ALCS, 2 straight football National Championships losses, the basketball National Championship loss, the 2007 NBA Finals sweep, the 10-6 failure, and the 2003 AFC Wild Card loss to Pittsburgh.
-It was in this climate and under these conditions that Andrew decided he needed an outlet for his frustrations and perspective on these teams, and so in October of 2007, he started the Cleveland Sports Authority site.
-Now, Andrew intends to continue providing the same kind of well-researched, in depth coverage that he did at CSA to this site.
+Andrew’s first memories of sports include debacles such as The Drive, The Fumble and The Shot.
+Later memories include The Jose Mesa debacle, multiple crushing loses to Michigan, the 1998 Michigan State game, the Modell move, the 1999 AL Divisional Series loss to Boston, the 1995 World Series spanking, the 2007 ALCS, two straight football national championships losses, the basketball national championship loss, the 2007 NBA Finals sweep, the 10-6 failure and the 2003 AFC Wild Card loss to Pittsburgh.
+It was in this climate and under these conditions that Andrew decided he needed an outlet for his frustrations and perspective on these teams, and so in October of 2007 he started the Cleveland Sports Authority site.
+Now, Andrew intends to continue providing the same kind of well-researched, in-depth coverage that he did at CSA to this site.

-Craig is now back in the safe haven of the Cleveland’s Eastern suburbs where he enjoys many hobbies including music and pretending to be a real sportswriter.
-As a blogging veteran who now concentrates on sports, Craig is a generalist, but the Indians are probably most securely in his wheel house.
-He doesn’t believe in curses… except when he does.
-He is not superstitious unless the seat he is currently sitting in feels unlucky.
+Craig is now back in the safe haven of the Cleveland’s eastern suburbs where he enjoys many hobbies including music and pretending to be a real sportswriter.
+As a blogging veteran who now concentrates on sports, Craig is a generalist, but the Indians are probably most securely in his wheelhouse.
+He doesn’t believe in curses — except when he does.
+He is not superstitious unless the seat he is sitting in feels unlucky.
 Consistently inconsistent would be a fair description of Craig, but he would certainly argue the point.

 Growing up in the ’90s, everything in Cleveland was about the Indians and they were his first love of any kind.
-Over the ensuing years, his passion for college football led him to create his own college football ranking system imitating the initial design of the BCS.
-Now a college graduate with various writing experiences, he loves analyzing the wide world of sports, instead of simply ranking teams, but he still uses tons of statistics to back up his sports arguments.
-His favorite sports memories include witnessing the Buckeyes 42-39 victory over Michigan in 2006 en route to the National Championship, and hearing “Eric Snow for MVP” chants after the Cavaliers game 6 victory in the 2006 playoffs against the Wizards.
-On the flip side, his most depressing sports moments are being at game 5 against the Red Sox in 2007 and attending the 2010 game 2 against the Celtics with Cleveland.com.
+Over the ensuing years, his passion for college football led him to create his own college football ranking system imitating the initial design of the Bowl Championship Series.
+Now a college graduate with various writing experiences, he loves analyzing the wide world of sports, but he still uses tons of statistics to back up his sports arguments.
+His favorite sports memories include witnessing the Buckeyes 42-39 victory over Michigan in 2006 en route to the national championship, and hearing “Eric Snow for MVP” chants after the Cavaliers Game 6 victory in the 2006 playoffs against the Wizards.
+On the flip side, his most depressing sports moments are being at Game 5 against the Red Sox in 2007 and attending the 2010 Game 2 against the Celtics.

 Kirk Lammers (firstname.lastname@example.org)

-A Cleveland sports fanatic from the beginning, Kirk was raised in North Central Ohio on the Marblehead Peninsula.
-There, he began ritually browsing the Plain Dealer for Tribe boxscores and statistics while helping his father run his fantasy baseball team from age seven.
-Guided by his grandmother, father, and uncles, his fanhood only increased, attending dozens of games at The Jake and embracing the new Browns despite their ineptness.
-He was at Bottlegate, and to this day, he has never been happier to be in the top row of the upper deck.
+A Cleveland sports fanatic from the beginning, Kirk was raised in northcentral Ohio on the Marblehead Peninsula.
+There he began ritually browsing the Plain Dealer for Tribe box scores and statistics while helping his father run his fantasy baseball team from age 7.
+Guided by his grandmother, father and uncles, his fanhood only increased, as he attended dozens of games at The Jake and embraced the new Browns despite their ineptness.
+He was at Bottlegate, and to this day he has never been happier to be in the top row of the upper deck.

 While baseball was his first love, Kirk’s greatest love is hoops.
-Playing in high school, the only claim to fame he has is one of the fiercest screeners to ever put on a Danbury Laker uniform.
-In college (at THE Ohio State University), he took an officiating class and officiated one memorable season of OSU Intramurals.
-He recently graduated from Ohio State with a Bachelor’s Degree in Computer and Information Science.
+Playing in high school, his claim to fame was that he was one of the fiercest screeners to ever put on a Danbury Laker uniform.
+In college (at The Ohio State University), he took an officiating class and officiated one memorable season of Ohio State intramurals.
+He recently graduated from Ohio State with a bachelor’s degree in computer and information science.

 Ben Cox (email@example.com)

 Ben is a weekend editor at WFNY and a sometimes blogger at BenBlog.net.
-Born and raised in Northeast Ohio, Ben fell in love with basketball and the Cavs during their 91-92 run to the ECF and hasn’t looked back.
-Not that he doesn’t love the other Cleveland teams (he stayed for the Tribe’s 12 run comeback vs Seattle) but the Cavs are his first love.
+Born and raised in northeast Ohio, Ben fell in love with basketball and the Cavs during their 1991-92 run to the Eastern Conference Finals and hasn’t looked back.
+Not that he doesn’t love the other Cleveland teams (he stayed for the Tribe’s 12-run comeback versus Seattle), but the Cavs are his first love.

 Words that Ben has typed have appeared at his blog Random Thoughts (now defunct), TheClevelandFan.com, RealCavsFans,com, and LandLoyalty.com (formerly LeBrownsTown).